 Let’s use the Resource Center

-Digital technologies are a tremendous opportunity to create public transport data that is currently missing for planning integrated public transport and passenger information systems, and working with operators to upgrade transit services.
+Digital technologies are a tremendous opportunity to address these challenges.
+Public transport data is currently missing for planning integrated public transport, designing passenger information systems, and working with operators to upgrade transit services.
 With this, DigitalTransport4Africa was born.